jimenasalinasgroppo/MDEF/docs/project/01-Project.md

 **Outputs & Milestones - What tangible or intangible deliverables or interventions will I ship and when?**

-- **Ongoing communications stream** to keep key players and collaborators in the loop -- (i) Updated notion with all the repository, biweekly newsletter with over 100 subscribers, landing site for built products (in progress)
+- **Ongoing communications stream** to keep key players and collaborators in the loop -- (i) Updated notion with all the repository, (ii) biweekly newsletter with over 100 subscribers, (iii) landing site for built products (in progress)

 - **A series of interventions** - 1) co-creating with children in public spaces and academic institutions 2) detecting gender bias in synthetic realities, 4) using AI chatbot for healing from IPV (work-in-progress)